It’s back to Grease’s Rydell High again, in the so bad it’s good sequel…

 A musical sequel about the new boy’s love for a Pink Lady.

-Grease 2 – Trailer, ParamountmoviesNL and photographs © Paramount Movies
+Grease 2 – Trailer, ParamountmoviesNL and photos © Paramount Movies

-In 1978, a couple of years before my grandmother introduced me to the original Dallas (1978-91), a series of which regular readers will have read about ad nauseam, I was obsessed with other things.
-Cats, Disneyland and Blue Peter (1958-) being three of these.
+In 1978, a couple of years before my grandmother introduced me to the original Dallas (1978-91), a series that regular readers will have read about ad nauseam, I was obsessed with other things.
+Cats, Disneyland themed books and Blue Peter (1958-) were three of these.
 A fourth around the time of my 9th birthday was the musical film Grease (1978) with Olivia Newton John and John Travolta.
-I was the proud owner of the Grease soundtrack album, the bag and the book.
+I was the proud owner of the Grease soundtrack album, the bag and the tie-in book.

 Stephanie and Johnny go bowling with some friends.
 Steph falls out with Johnny and says she will kiss the first guy who comes into the bowling hall after Johnny flirts with her friend.
 Cue snog with Michael.
 Later Stephanie asks Michael to help her with her school work and as he becomes her confidant she tells him about her ideal guy, a biker type.
 Michael then earns money to buy a motorbike and wins her affections becoming the mysterious biker guy she’s craving.